BEHIND THE MUSIC

 As a studious student, in numerous music classes and as a member of his high school show choir, Nhira dedicated a significant portion of his teenage years to sharpening his songwriting and vocal skills.
-Then as a sophomore in college at Oral Roberts University, where he was an integral member of the College Singers group, he released an EP fittingly titled Hope EP.
-Soon after the release of his EP Nhira debuted his first full length album, Hope's Stand, which was met with acclaim.
+In college at Oral Roberts University, where he was an integral member of the University Singers group, he began to release original music that was met with acclaim.

-As Nhira's music and online videos began gaining recognition he was invited to audition for the Emmy Award winning NBC show 'The Voice.'
+During Nhira's college experience his music and online videos started gaining recognition, which led to an invitation to audition on the Emmy Award winning NBC show 'The Voice.'
 For his Blind Audition Nhira sang the global smash hit song "Happy," originally written and performed by Pharrell Williams, and subsequently chose Williams to be his coach on the show.
 Nhira successfully navigated his way to the live rounds of the nationally televised talent competition by captivating audiences, and the coaches alike, with electric performances of top 40 hits including "Sugar" by Maroon 5,"Grenade" by Bruno Mars and "Alive" by Sia.

 Nhira’s recent music has charted on the Global Top 100 Pop Songs and his creatively produced music videos have racked up over 70 million views, with hit songs “Would You Still Love Me?” and “Til Death Do Us Part,” to name a few.
 As Nhira continues to write, record and release new music he maintains a busy schedule performing in countless venues around the world and at events including concerts and festivals, among others.
 Nhira was recently awarded the Zimbabwe Achievers Award for Excellence in Music and was also named one of the "Tulsans of the Year," by the Tulsa World newsorganization.